thuinanutshell/ai-technical-interviewer/README.md

 ##### Coding Mode Flow

 1. User selects a topic (e.g., Trees, DP)
-2. Random question is displayed
+2. A random question is displayed
-3. User starts timer
+3. User starts the timer
 4. User records answer for each UMPIRE step
-5. System transcribes answer and gives AI feedback
+5. System transcribes the answer and gives AI feedback
 6. Final feedback is provided based on performance

 ---